click here for teachings on the daily Gospel readings

 "Evening" began after the sun reached its zenith at noon and began to descend into the night.
 Sundown signaled the end of one day and the beginning of the next day.
 That day, at the noon meal, they ate quail, and the following morning, they ate "bread from Heaven."

-15 On seeing it, the Israelites asked one another, "What is this (man hu)?" for they did not know what it was.
+15 On seeing it, the Israelites asked one another, "What is this [man hu]?" for they did not know what it was.
 But Moses told them, "This is the bread which the LORD has given you to eat."

 The meaning of the word "manna" is a puzzle.
-The Hebrew text used man hu in Exodus 16:15 when the people asked "What is this?"
+The Hebrew text used man hu in Exodus 16:15 when the people asked, "What is this?"
 However, later Scripture uses the Hebrew word man for the miracle bread: The House of Israel named it "manna (man)."
-It was like coriander seed; it was white, and its taste was like that of wavers made with honey (Exodus 16:31).
+It was like coriander seed; it was white, and its taste was like that of wafers made with honey (Exodus 16:31).
 Some Biblical scholars have suggested that the Hebrew words man and man hu derive from the Egyptian word mannu, which means "food" (Davis, Studies in Exodus, page 189).
-The expression man hu is usually translated, "It is manna," but the Greek Septuagint translation of this verse is ti esti touto, "what is this?" as in the NAB translation.
+The expression man hu is usually translated as, "It is manna," but the Greek Septuagint translation of this verse is ti esti touto, "what is this?" as in the NABRE translation.
 "What is this?" became the most widely accepted explanation of the meaning of "manna" and is supported by the rest of the Scripture passage following man hu in 16:15 when the Israelites asked, "What is this [man hu]?" and Moses told them: "This is the bread which the LORD has given you to eat."

 Some scholars have attempted to associate the miracles of the quail and the manna with natural phenomena occurring in the Sinai Peninsula.
 For example, in the autumn, large flocks of quail migrate from Syria, Egypt, and Arabia, flying southward to central Africa and returning in the spring.
 In this long migration, sometimes large flocks of birds fall to the ground from exhaustion.
-Since the quail feeding only took place twice (Exodus 16:13 and Num 11:31-32), it could have been a natural phenomenon.
+Since the quail feeding only occurred twice (Exodus 16:13 and Num 11:31-32), it could have been a natural phenomenon.
 However, no one can deny that God used what might have been a "natural" occurrence at a specific time and place to address the needs of the Israelites.

-Some have suggested that the manna was not a miracle but was a gum resin produced by several varieties of flowering trees in the Sinai.
+Some have suggested that the manna was not a miracle but a gum resin produced by several flowering trees in the Sinai.
 Others suggest that the manna was a substance from the excretions of two species of scale insects found on branches of the tamarisk trees in June in the Sinai (The Anchor Bible Dictionary, vol. 4, "manna," page 511; Davis, Studies in Exodus page 192).
 However, these natural substances only occur seasonally.
-They cannot be ground into flour and baked into flat cakes or boiled into mush like the manna described in Exodus 16:23 and Numbers 11:7-9.
+They cannot be ground into flour, baked into flat cakes, or boiled into mush like the manna described in Exodus 16:23 and Numbers 11:7-9.
 Nor are these other substances found covering the ground with the morning dew as in the Biblical text, nor do the natural substances occur year-round in large enough quantities to feed at least two million people.
 St. Paul called the manna spiritual or supernatural food (1 Cor 10:3).
 Jesus compared Himself to the "bread which came down from heaven" (Jn 6:31-65) and not to the secretions of insects or tree resin.
 And other Bible passages describe the manna as supernatural food previously unknown (Dt 8:3, 16; Ps 78:24; 105:40; Neh 9:20).

 The miracle feeding of the manna prefigures the Eucharist.
 In the Eucharist, we also have rules which govern receiving the miracle: